Skip to main content

 Support and Training

-• Macromolecular Crystallography, from designing crystallization experiments to structure determination and refinement
+• Macromolecular Crystallography, from designing crystallization experiments to structure determination and refinement.
+1:1 training available in all techniques.

 • CryoEM 1:1 training for users, support ranging from specimen development, specimen preparation, and imaging to computational image analysis, and structure determination